manuelbassani/teched2025-XP264/exercises/ex2/README.md

 - **Optimize Resource Utilization and Reduce Expenses**: The cron-based scaler offers a solution to optimize resource utilization and reduce costs by allowing you to schedule your applications to downscale during non-working hours.
 This feature is useful for your **dev/stage/QA** clusters, which are not required during off-working hours.

+  > [!NOTE]
+  >
-  > **Note:** This benefits when your workloads require more resources than the base setup.
+  > This benefits when your workloads require more resources than the base setup.
 The [current base setup](https://kyma-project.github.io/price-calculator/) consists of 3 VMs, each with 4 CPU and 16 GB of RAM.
 Therefore, if your workloads need 4 or more VMs to be provisioned, this feature can provide benefits to control costs and keep them to base setup during off-work hours.

+  > [!NOTE]
+  >
-  > **Note:** The cron scheduling is applicable to only customer workloads and **not kyma components**.
+  > The cron scheduling is applicable only to customer workloads and **not to kyma components**.

 ![off-work](images/keda-scale-off-work.png)